 Discrimination law distinguishes between disparate treatment and disparate impact.
 Disparate treatment means intentional discrimination.
-It "requires no more than a finding that women (or protected minority group members)" were intentionally treated differently because they were members of a particular race, religion, gender, or ethnic group.
+It "requires no more than a finding that women (or protected minority group members) were intentionally treated differently because they were members of a particular race, religion, gender, or ethnic group."
+Disparate impact means that "an employer engages in an employment practice or policy that has a greater adverse impact (effect) on the members of a protected group under Title VII than on other employees, regardless of intent."

-- A. The Central Role of Adverse Impact refers to the total employment process that results in a significantly higher percentage of a protected group in the candidate population being rejected for employment, placement, or promotion.
+- A. The Central Role of Adverse Impact Refers to the total employment process that results in a significantly higher percentage of a protected group in the candidate population being rejected for employment, placement, or promotion.
 Employers may not institute an employment practice that has an adverse impact on a particular class of people unless they can show that the practice is job related and necessary.
-There are several ways of showing that an employment procedure has an adverse impact on a protected group. - B. Disparate Rejection Rates One shows disparate rejection ratesby comparing rejection rates for a minority group and another group (usually the remaining nonminority applicants). - C. The Standard Deviation Rule In selection, the standard deviation rule holds that as a rule of thumb, the difference between the numbers of minority candidates we would have expected to hire and whom we actually hired should be less than two standard deviations.
+There are several ways of showing that an employment procedure has an adverse impact on a protected group. - 1.
+Disparate Rejection Rates One shows disparate rejection rates by comparing rejection rates for a minority group and another group (usually the remaining nonminority applicants). - 2.
+The Standard Deviation Rule In selection, the standard deviation rule holds that as a rule of thumb, the difference between the numbers of minority candidates we would have expected to hire and whom we actually hired should be less than two standard deviations. - 3.
+Restricted Policy The restricted policy approach means demonstrating that the employer's policy intentionally or unintentionally excluded members of a protected group. - 4.
+Population Comparisons This approach compares (1) the percentage of minority/protected group and white workers in the organization with (2) the percentage of the corresponding group in the labor market. - 5.
+The McDonnell-Douglas Test requires four rules be applied: (1) The person belongs to a protected class, (2) He or she applied and was qualified for a job, (3) Despite being qualified, he or she was rejected, (4) After the rejection, the position remained open and the employer continued seeking applications from persons with the complainant's qualifications.

-- D. Restricted Policy The restricted policy approach means demonstrating that the employer's policy intentionally or unintentionally excluded members of a protected group. - E. Population Comparisons This approach compares (1) the percentage of minority/protected group and white workers in the organization with (2) the percentage of the corresponding group in the labor market. - F. The McDonnell-Douglas Test requires four rules be applied: - The person belongs to a protected class - He or she applied and was qualified for a job - Despite being qualified, he or she was rejected - After the rejection, the position remaince open and the employer continued seeking applications from persons with the complainant's qualifications - G. Bona Fide Occupational Qualification (BFOQ) is a defense used to justify an employment practice that may have an adverse impact on members of a protected class.
+- B. Bona Fide Occupational Qualification (BFOQ) Is a defense used to justify an employment practice that may have an adverse impact on members of a protected class.
 It is a requirement that an employee be of a certain religion, sex, or national origin where that is reasonably necessary to the organization's normal operation.
-This is ever more narrowly interpreted by courts. - D. Business Necessity is a defense created by the courts, which requires an employer to show an overriding business purpose for the discriminatory practice and that the practice is therefore acceptable.
+This is ever more narrowly interpreted by the courts. - 1.
+Religion as a BFOQ Religion may be a BFOQ in religious organizations or socities that require employees to share their particular religion. - 2.
+National Origin as a BFOQ A person's country of national origin may be a BFOQ. - C. Business Necessity Is a defense created by the courts, which requires an employer to show an overriding business purpose for the discriminatory practice and that the practice is therefore acceptable.